-iii) facilitate projects deriving from the outcomes of WTSA-12, in particular:
+iii) facilitate projects deriving from the outcomes of WTSA-16, in particular:

-• Resolution 50 (Rev. Dubai, 2012), on cybersecurity;
+• Resolution 50 (Rev. Hammamet, 2016), on cybersecurity;

-• Resolution 52 (Rev. Dubai, 2012), on countering and combating spam;
+• Resolution 52 (Rev. Hammamet, 2016), on countering and combating spam;

 2 to continue collaboration with relevant organizations with a view to exchanging best practices and disseminating information through, for example, joint workshops and training sessions and joint coordination activity groups, and, by invitation, through written contributions from relevant organizations,